 I think it is a distance fight.

 It is currently best-priced at 4/9 (1.44 in decimal odds) to go the full 12 rounds.
-If Fury wasn't susceptabile to cuts over that right eye, I would back the Fight To Go The Distance at anything around 1/2 (1.50).
+If Fury wasn't susceptible to cuts over that right eye, I would back the Fight To Go The Distance at anything around 1/2 (1.50).
 But that cut risk is too high, which makes the odds-on too short for me on this occasion.

 But at a best-price of even-money (2.00) for both men, I have been forced to Lay Usyk on the exchanges at prices around 2.15.
 By laying Usyk, I am backing Fury and covering the draw at the same time.
 But I have very little confidence in this one.